 Multiple regression analysis is used to see the causal relationship between variables (causal model) which has been previously established based on theory.
 So the basis for answering the problem regarding the effect of the variables is the calculation results using the multiple linear regression method.
 The conditions that must be met in multiple linear regression analysis are to go through the stages in the classical assumption test.
+The following are the results of the classic assumption test.

-a.
 Normality Test